cube-js/cube/CONTRIBUTING.md

 2. Copy it and adjust SQL generation accordingly.
 3. Add `BaseQuery` implementation to `@cubejs-backend/schema-compiler/adapter/QueryBuilder.js` with same name as driver.

+### Testing Schema Compiler

+In order to run tests in `cubejs-schema-compiler` package you need to have running [Docker](https://docs.docker.com/install/) on your machine.
+When it's running just run `$ npm test` in `packages/cubejs-schema-compiler`.

 ## Style guides